Why Building Trust Through Content Matters

 In addition to creating informational content on your website and for marketing channels (e.g. email, social, white papers or research reports), contributing content to other sites and publishers is an important component of any content marketing strategy.

-Participating in our brand-building and publishing opportunities is an easy way to get started, allowing you to reach a wider audience and build credibility where it counts.
+For YEC members, participating in our brand-building and publishing opportunities is an easy way to get started, allowing you to reach a wider audience and build credibility where it counts.
+Log in to your member dashboard to:

 - Answer Expert Panels: By answering several questions each month on topics you know your audience cares about, you’ll position yourself as an expert in a variety of publications, from Mashable to Inc. and The Huffington Post.

-- Submit an expert article: While articles do require an investment of time, they are also a unique opportunity for you to build your thought leadership platform in a public venue.
-Start by identifying topics that align with your organization’s goals -- e.g. generating quality leads, hiring top talent or attracting business development opportunities -- and create expert educational content that helps, instead of sells, your target audience.
+- Submit an article for publication: While articles do require an investment of time, they are also a unique opportunity for you to build your thought leadership platform in a public venue.
+Start by identifying topics that align with your organization’s goals— e.g. generating quality leads, hiring top talent or attracting business development opportunities — and create expert educational content that helps, instead of sells, your target audience.

-- Share a recent accomplishment with our blog editors: If you’re tight on time, this is a great way to get a quick writeup about your company featured on our blog.
+- Share your social posts about recent accomplishments with our team: If you’re tight on time, this is a great way to get a quick social share of your big news.